dgbU/dgbU/README.md

 - Where do we plan on taking this platform?
                To the ThreeFold Grid.
 We plan to completely decentralizing this project.

 - Thank you for contributing to the project.
 As I would like to prevent muliciouse activity on this platform, I will be also trading this access for 1% of the DGB pots.
+What does this all mean??
+                Premium Content.

 <!---
 dgbU/dgbU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.